 As always, it is important to back up your cryptographic keys.
 On your client, go to

 ~/.ssh/ and back up all files in there.
 You should also back up the

 /etc/ssh/sshd_config of your server.

 Finally, we want to test our configuration.
 Most of the configuration like “Does SSH use my public key?” or “Does SSH use 2FA?” can directly be tested by restarting sshd and connecting with your server again.
 But you can’t see if SSH uses only modern algorithms.

-There are several online tools available, however, we blocked most IP addresses.
-So we have to use a tool on our local computer which is allowed to connect to port 22.
+Furthermore, there are several online tools available, however, we blocked most IP addresses.
+So we must use a tool on our local computer which is allowed to connect to port 22.

 nmap is perfect for this test.
 Enter